Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 |  **parameter**  | all_dict : *dict*  |
 |   | &nbsp;&nbsp; Name of the dictionary with the imported SDFiles. |

-Subsequently the 'lipinski_plot' function visualizes the number of broken rules.
-Again the results are exported as csv-file and the bar-plot is also saved with a selectable format (variable: data_type) in the output folder.
+Subsequently, the 'lipinski_plot' function visualizes the number of broken rules.
+Again, the results are exported as a csv-file and the bar-plot is also saved with a selectable format (parameter: data_type) in the output folder.

 | **function**  | lipinski_plot  |
 |---|---|